christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 But where do you even start?
 Firstly, it makes sense to add a new topic to the pub-sub pattern, `ActionRunNowDone`.
 `forgejo.org/services/mailer` and `forgejo.org/services/webhook` are responsible for sending mails and webhooks so they should listen to that new topic.
-Then we only need something to send a message to that topic whenever an Action Run completes.
+We only need something to send a message to that topic whenever an Action Run completes.
 `forgejo.org/models/actions` provides the database abstraction for Action Runs.
 It's `UpdateRunJob` function performs all changes including those indicating a completed Action Run.
 Therefore, that function should send the message.